louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 Documentation tools go stale easily.
 Or at least in situations where they are not tied with data modeling code.
 **dbt has proven with dbt Docs that data people _want_ to document their code** (hi team 😁).
 We were just waiting for a tool simple and integrated enough for the _culture_ of Data Governance to blossom.
-It reminds me of those DevOps books showing that the solution is not the tooling but rather a culture (if you're curious check out [The Phoenix Project](https://www.goodreads.com/book/show/25478858-the-phoenix-project)).
+It reminds me of those DevOps books showing that the solution is not the tooling but rather the culture (if you're curious check out [The Phoenix Project](https://www.goodreads.com/book/show/25478858-the-phoenix-project)).

 Additionally, dbt sources are a great way to make raw data explicitly labeled.
-The dbt graph documents data lineage for you at the table level and I will show later how we can use that graph to propagate tags with no additional work.
+The dbt graph documents data lineage for you at the table level and I will leverage later that graph to propagate tags with no additional work.

-In other words, with schemas, descriptions and data lineage, dbt Docs cover the category _Features to Understand_ from the above diagram.
+In other words, with schemas, descriptions and data lineage, dbt Docs covers the category
+{{< em background-color="#4c6ef5">}}Features to Understand{{</em>}} from the above diagram.
 So **what is missing from dbt Docs to rival with Amundsen**?
 Only a way to sublime the work that is already happening in your dbt repository.
 And that is Search.

 {{< figure alt="Algolia logo" src="algolia_logo.png" width=500 caption="Algolia market themselves as a 'flexible search platform'" class="figure-center" >}}

-A good search engine will cover the _Features to Find_ category.
+A good search engine will cover the {{< em background-color="#fa5252">}}Features to Find{{</em>}} category.
 Fortunately, we don't need to build a search engine.
 This is where we will use [Algolia](https://www.algolia.com/)'s free tier in addition to some static HTML and JS files to build our lightweight data discovery and metadata engine.
-Algolia's free tier allows you for 10k search requests and 10k records.
+Algolia's free tier allows you for 10k search requests and 10k records per month.
 Given that for us 1 record = 1 dbt model, and 1 search request = 1 data request from a user, my guess is that the free tier will cover our needs for a while.

 _Note: if you're worried that Algolia isn't open source, consider using the project [typesense](https://github.com/typesense/typesense)._

-How to get at least one feature in the _Features to Use_ category?
+How to get at least one feature in the {{< em background-color="#fab005">}}Features to Use{{</em>}} category?
 Well, a `dbt` project is tracked in version control, so by parsing `git`'s metadata, we can for example know each model's owner.

 More generally, to extend our lightweight metadata engine, we would add metadata sources and develop